calvincchan/google-tts-script/README.md

 GOOGLE_APPLICATION_CREDENTIALS=secret/credentials.json
 ```

 2. Put the SSML formatted text you want to convert into a file in the `data/` directory.
+Example file: `data/sample.ssml`.

 3. Run the script: